unitartu-edu/ilc_robotics_practice/source/index.rst

 Try to solve the tasks individually, we are here to learn.
 If you already are somewhat experienced in this field, then working this through individually should not be a problem.
 But if you are new to programming then trying to understand the material matters the most.
-But ofcourse, if you get stuck then definitely ask for help from the supervisors (via MS Teams) or your friends.
+But of course, if you get stuck then definitely ask for help from the supervisors (via MS Teams) or your friends.

 Few words about the good and the bad of learning robotics through simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~